Jumping Lake

-Jumping Lake is a lake a short distance south of Birch Hills, Saskatchewan, Canada.
-It is a small freshwater lake popular locally for migratory bird hunting and fishing.
-In addition to being a stopping point for migrating geese and ducks, the lake is home to a population of walleye which occasionally suffer from winterkill.
+Jumping Lake is a shallow endorheic lake in the Canadian province of Saskatchewan.
+The lake is about 14 km south of the town of Birch Hills in the RM of Invergordon No. 430.
+It is a fresh water lake that is a stopping point for migrating geese and ducks and is used locally for migratory bird hunting and fishing.

 In the mid decades of the twentieth century, a beach and recreational facilities existed at the lake frequented by area locals, but these have since been abandoned.
 The village of Waitville was also once found at the eastern edge of the lake which has disappeared for the most part.
 The countryside surrounding Jumping Lake is typical of the aspen parkland biome of which it is a part.

+Fish species

+Fish commonly found in Jumping Lake include northern pike and walleye.
+It is periodically stocked with walleye fry.
+Due to the shallowness of the lake, the fish occasionally suffer from winterkill.